 Steven Hopkins is registered in the Dislocated Worker Program.
 He began the LPN Program at BRCTC several years ago but dropped out due to the stresses of life.
 He found work as a deli manager but always wanted to finish school.
 He decided it was time when he got laid off.
 Steven finished the LPN Program at James Rumsey as their Valedictorian.
 He works at Willow Tree Nursing Home as a Shift Supervisor.

-Michael Grapes, a 2014 Graduate of Pendleton County High School, was enrolled into the youth program in April of 2014.
+Michael Grapes, a 2014 Graduate of Pendleton County High School, was enrolled into the youth program.
 Michael participated in the paid work experience program under the supervision of the Pendleton County Board of Education.

 Michael is currently employed by Allegheny Wood products where he works stack-off and is cross-trained as a fork lift operator.